Your Dream Dress Appointment in 2021

 It’s known that people can be carriers of COVID-19 and show no symptoms.
 Even if you feel fine, you could actually have COVID-19 and inadvertently infect someone vulnerable on your way to our appointment.

 I/my guest have no symptoms, but I live outside of New England or I have recently traveled on a plane or I have traveled recently to a hotspot/surge state.
 Can I still come?

 Please stay at home – we will gladly reschedule your appointment for 14+ days later, and there will of course be no extra fee!
-To stop the spread, it is safer for me and my shop to right now work only with brides that live in New England, New York or New Jersey and if possible only in Massachusetts.
+To stop the spread, it is safer for me and my shop to right now work only with brides that live in Massachusetts.
+I will update this protocol as things evolve and what I feel most comfortable with.

 There’s just no way to be certain that someone you interacted with while traveling hasn’t since developed symptoms.
 Per state guidelines, I recommend you only book appointments for after you, and your guest has been able to self-isolate for 14 days.

 Can I bring my children?
 We’re all healthy.

 I love children, and I have a son – which is exactly why I know how challenging it can be to get them to wear face coverings, keep their distance, and practice good hand hygiene.